 The Purpose of READ to SUCCEED

-This grassroots campaign will accelerate the community toward United Way of Central Iowa’s goal: to increase the number of third-grade students who read proficiently by 90 percent by 2020.
+This grassroots campaign will accelerate the community toward United Way of Central Iowa’s goal to increase the number of third-grade students who read proficiently.

 READ to SUCCEED focuses on school readiness, parent/caregiver engagement, summer reading loss and enriching out-of-school time programs.

 Third grade is crucial for children.

 From Kindergarten to third grade, kids are learning to read.
 After third grade, they must read to learn.
 If students do not build these skills in time, they will likely have a more difficult time succeeding in school.

 Children who gain proficient reading skills early are set up for future success.

 Studies show that children who do not read proficiently by third grade are four times more likely to leave school without a diploma than proficient readers.